go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 and search for the issue in the issue tracker.
 Also, please don't bump, +1 or "me too" issues.
 Thank you.

-The simples way to contribute to the plugin is to report issues you encounter in your day to day use.
+The simplest way to contribute to the plugin is to report issues you encounter in your day to day use.

 As a rule of thumb, always keep in mind that we are developers just like you.
 So,